 Diverse approaches to transitional justice have been tried.
 These approaches are both judicial and non-judicial.
 However, four main strategies have been used:

-ii) Truth commission: This is essentially a non-judicial body, which tries to investigate the past to determine the full extent of past abuses through truth-telling public hearings.
-It holds perpetrators of past violations accountable, promotes reconciliation, makes recommendations on reparations, memorializes victims, survivors or historical events and makes proposals for institutional reforms designed to prevent future abuses.
+- Truth commission: This is essentially a non-judicial body, which tries to investigate the past to determine the full extent of past abuses through truth-telling public hearings.
+It holds perpetrators of past violations accountable, promotes reconciliation, makes recommendations on reparations, memorializes victims, survivors, or historical events, and makes proposals for institutional reforms designed to prevent future abuses.

-iii) Lustration and/or vetting: This is a process that attempts to promote accountability, democratization and credibility by purging the public service, especially the security services of corrupt, abusive and incompetent officials.
+- Lustration and/or vetting: This is a process that attempts to promote accountability, democratization, and credibility by purging the public service, especially the security services of corrupt, abusive, and incompetent officials.

-iv) Institutional reform: This entails a reform of institutions that were considered to have been responsible for past abuses such as the judiciary, the police, the military and the security services.
+- Institutional reform: This entails a reform of institutions that were considered to have been responsible for past abuses such as the judiciary, the police, the military, and the security services.
 It often involves amendment of abusive laws as well as constitutional reforms.

 Transitional justice in the form of truth commissions in Africa as elsewhere in the world have encountered numerous challenges.
-Two particular ones need to be underscored.
+Two instances in particular need to be underscored.
 First, the desire to ensure that there is no perception of the process being seen as “victor’s justice.”
-This involves a delicate balancing act dealing with issues of truth, justice, forgiveness, healing, compensation and amnesty.
+This involves a delicate balancing act dealing with issues of truth, justice, forgiveness, healing, compensation, and amnesty.
 The second issue, also directly linked to the first is building the structures that will ensure that past abuses are never repeated.
-If the ultimate goal has been sustainable peace and democracy, it is clear that Africa is still grappling with this.
+If the goal has been sustainable peace and democracy, Africa is still grappling with this.